Neovim from scratch with Lazy.nvim

 }

-To check back your directory structure should look like this.
+As for a quick check your directory structure should look like this.

 .